The Benefits of Having a Pet

 4. Gross Motor Skills

-Most pets require exercise, play and/or grooming.
-These activities can help with gross motor development in kids, from throwing a stick with the dog, to feeding the right amount of food to the fish to playing with a ball of yarn with the cat.
+Most pets require exercise, play, and grooming.
+These activities can help with gross motor development in kids, from throwing a stick with the dog, to feeding the right amount of food to the fish, to playing with a feather with the cat.
 Having a pet also often encourages an active lifestyle – something we all want our kids to value.

-Many studies have shown that having a pet helps kids develop high self-esteem.
+Many studies have shown that one of the benefits of having a pet is helping kids develop high self-esteem.
 Since they offer unconditional love, a pet can comfort, give support, and listen to a child’s troubles without judgment or consequence.
 Children who live with pets also tend to have less loneliness and enhanced social skills.
 Self-esteem is also built from completing tasks such as walking the dog or cleaning the birdcage, giving kids a sense of accomplishment and pride.

 6. Analytical and Critical Thinking